 About Christmas In Russia

 In the early Soviet days, Christmas was not celebrated in Russia, and even the other religious celebrations were discouraged.
-Despite all the discouragement, the Christmas in Russia was celebrated on 25th December by the Soviet regime.
+Despite all the discouragement, the Christmas celebration in Russia was put up on 25th December by the Soviet regime.
 All the traditional customs of the Christmas Eve was re-adopted in Russia after the October revolution.
 Nowadays, traditionally people return to their home celebrating with their loved ones and have a great festive Holy supper.
 In the present day, Russia is the largest country in the world area wise.
 Being the largest country, it even has the largest city as its capital called Moscow.

 Facts About Russian Christmas